-Among the 2,387 article titles screened at stage two, 2,162 articles were found irrelevant and excluded.
+Among the 2387 article titles screened at stage 2, 2161 articles were found to be irrelevant and were excluded.
 Figure 2 depicts the percentage of the subject areas of the excluded papers during the screening stage.
-The appearance of articles in areas like medical sciences (while were excluded from the subject areas) could be because of the interdisciplinary nature of some papers.
-The authors then reviewed the abstracts of the remaining 226 articles during the eligibility check of stage 2 (PRISMA 2018) (figure 1).
-At this stage, irrelevant papers such as those focusing on construction waste management other than reuse (Guo 2016, Jin et al. 2017), concentrating on other sectors like reverse logistics in electronics industry (Sirisawat and Kiatcharoenpol 2019), or talking about reuse but dealing with recycling or down-cycling (Migliore et al. 2015) are identified and excluded.
+The appearance of articles in areas like the medical sciences (which were excluded from the subject areas) could be because of the interdisciplinary nature of some papers.
+The authors then reviewed the abstracts of the remaining 226 articles during the eligibility check of stage 2 (PRISMA, 2018) (Figure 1).
+At this stage, irrelevant papers, such as those focusing on construction waste management other than reuse (Guo, 2016; Jin et al., 2017), concentrating on other sectors like reverse logistics in the electronics industry (Sirisawat and Kiatcharoenpol, 2019) or talking about reuse but dealing with recycling or downcycling (Migliore et al., 2015), were identified and excluded.
 The result is the exclusion of 141 more papers from the full-text review.
 The authors eventually reviewed 85 full-text articles from which we could find 54 papers relevant to the objectives of this study.

-The search results from stages 1 and 2 indicate that the journal of Resources, Conservation and Recycling (RCR) has the highest number of publications (16 papers) among all other reviewed journals.
-Hence, following the framework pursued by Yi and Chan (2014), a third stage systematic literature review was performed considering all the ten first-tier construction journals plus Resources, Conservation and Recycling (RCR).
-The complete list of all these journals are Automation in Construction (AIC); Building and Environment (BE); Building Research and Information (BRI); Canadian Journal of Civil Engineering (CJCE); Construction Management and Economics (CME); Engineering, Construction and Architectural Management (ECAM);

-International Journal of Project Management (IJPM); Journal of Computing in Civil Engineering (JCCE); Journal of Construction Engineering and Management (JCEM); Journal of Management in Engineering (JME);

-Resources, Conservation and Recycling (RCR).
+The search results from stages 1 and 2 indicate that the journal of Resources, Conservation and Recycling (RCR) has the highest number of publications (16 papers) among all the reviewed journals.
+Hence, following the framework pursued by Yi and Chan (2014), a third stage systematic literature review was performed considering all of the 10 first-tier construction journals as well as Resources, Conservation and Recycling (RCR).
+The complete list of all these journals are Automation in Construction (AIC); Building and Environment (BE); Building Research and Information (BRI); Canadian Journal of Civil Engineering (CJCE); Construction Management and Economics (CME);Engineering, Construction and Architectural Management (ECAM); International Journal of Project Management (IJPM); Journal of Computing in Civil Engineering (JCCE); Journal of Construction Engineering and Management (JCEM); Journal of Management in Engineering (JME); Resources, Conservation and Recycling (RCR).
 At this stage, the identified search words were used to perform a Boolean search in the 'title/abstract/keywords' of each of the journals separately.
-Moreover, the year 2000 restriction was lifted at this stage (figure 1).
-All the above was to overcome the restrictive nature of the stage 2 limitations (figure 1), as well as to make sure that articles published in high-impact journals related to the built environment are considered.
+Moreover, the year 2000 restriction was lifted at this stage (Figure 1).
+All the above was to overcome the restrictive nature of the stage 2 limitations (Figure 1), as well as to make sure that articles published in high-impact journals related to the built environment were considered.